GOD'S PRESENCE IN OUR LIVES

 dependent on what type of church we attend, we can certainly witness

 and experience evidence of God’s presence there as well.
-Some of the most powerful evidence of God’s existence is available in the Church’s Born Again/ Charismatic movement.
+Some of the most powerful evidence of God’s very existence is available in the Church’s Born Again/ Charismatic movement.

 3. PLACING THE USE OF FAITH IN PERSPECTIVE